MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 After you create your guide, select an anchoring method, and create your tasks and steps, you’re ready to [test things out on HoloLens in a real-world environment, and place your holograms](hololens-authoring.md).

 > [!IMPORTANT]
-> When switching between PC and HoloLens, be sure to select **Refresh** when starting work on a device to ensure that you have the latest version of the guide.
+> When switching between PC and [!include[pn-hololens](../includes/pn-hololens.md)], be sure to select **Refresh** when starting work on a device to ensure that you have the latest version of the guide.

-Don’t worry if your guide isn’t perfect before switching to HoloLens authoring.
+Don’t worry if your guide isn’t perfect before switching to [!include[pn-hololens](../includes/pn-hololens.md)] authoring.
 You can always go back to the PC application to edit and restructure your guide.
-In fact, we’ve found it’s generally a good idea to do a quick test of the flow on HoloLens, and then go back to the PC application to make changes before placing all your holograms in HoloLens.
+In fact, we’ve found it’s generally a good idea to do a quick test of the flow on [!include[pn-hololens](../includes/pn-hololens.md)], and then go back to the PC application to make changes before placing all your holograms in [!include[pn-hololens](../includes/pn-hololens.md)].

 > [!TIP]
 > If you’re creating multiple versions of the same guide, you might want to use the **Save a Copy** command on the **File** menu.
 This is great for guides that are similar but have a few different steps.
 You don’t have to start from scratch!